Sabaidee (Hello), I’m passionate about helping people in Laos, a beautiful, small, (and poor) landlocked country in South East Asia.

 What I do in Laos:

 I train Lao teachers, develop computer learning resources, setup and maintain IT infrastructure and network with other community initiatives.

 Students go on to get better jobs and can support their families.
 The inspiration they gain encourages other students to learn and improve their lives as well … so a cycle is born, communities develop and poverty declines.

-I volunteer in Luang Prabang developing English and Computer Studies that are then taught to 300 students every year from impoverished rural Lao families.
+I set up and support English and Computer Studies that are taught to 300+ students every year from impoverished rural Lao families.

 There are many great projects taking place with minimal resources.
 Every bit of help counts and together we are making a real, positive impact on people’s lives.
 At times it feels the problems are so great, things will never improve.
 However, people, just like you and me, are making a difference and this is what encourages me to continue.